FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. Either the channel or the floodplain outflow elements can be used to discharge the flow off the grid system.
    The outflow node is an artificial grid element whose sole purpose is to discharge flow off the grid system.
    The outflow nodes should not contain hydraulic structures, streets or other attributes.
-   The flood- plain elevation of the outflow node is automatically set to an elevation lower (0.25 ft or 0.1 m) than the lowest upstream grid element unless it is already lower than all the upstream grid elements.
+   The floodplain elevation of the outflow node is automatically set to an elevation lower (0.25 ft or 0.1 m) than the lowest upstream grid element unless it is already lower than all the upstream grid elements.

 2. Omitting Lines 2 and 3 will cause all the inflow to the outflow elements to discharge from the grid system at